2024 Ulu Tiram police station attack

 The 2024 Ulu Tiram police station attack was an attack that occurred on 17 May 2024 on the Malaysian police station in Ulu Tiram, Johor, Malaysia.
 Two police officers were killed while one was left injured.
-The sole attacker identified as Radin Luqman Radin Imran was fatally shot thereafter.
+The sole attacker, identified as Radin Luqman Radin Imran, was fatally shot thereafter.
 Malaysian authorities initially identified the deceased suspect as a member of Jemaah Islamiyah (JI) due to his father's connection with the terrorist group, although it was later reported that he had no involvement with JI and had acted alone.
+Instead, it was later confirmed that the attack was inspired by the ideologies of the Islamic State (IS) terror group, and the father of the suspect has been indoctrinating his family with extremist beliefs years prior to the attack.